 - May not be taken for credit towards the Plan requirement for the LISC Specialization or Major Plans.

-After completing ANAT 270, students will be able to:
+After completing ANAT 270 Human Anatomy and Morphology, students will be able to:

 - Explain the basic language of human anatomy and apply standard anatomical terms and concepts for the purpose of identification, communication and critical reading of relevant anatomical (medical) literature.